What Is Going To Happen To More Than 170 Arrested Bikers In Texas?

 The police reached the scene where bikers were fighting and had already killed nine people.
 They arrested the bikers from the scene and took them into custody.
 How does it affect justice in any way?
 Not all the bikers were in the brawl.
 Furthermore, they were not even at the scene with any intention of causing harm.

 Police officials say the dead brawlers were all gang members.
 Also, members of 5 gangs were present at the site, according to the police.
-So every person caught, arrested, and in the hospital was there for violence and not for eating.
+Every person caught, arrested, and in the hospital was there for violence and not for eating.
 That’s not what the families of many arrested have to say.

 One person injured was Jesus Delgado.
 His family asserts he was there to attend a meeting.
 Also, Jesus has a Purple Heart in his portfolio.
 He received that for his services in Vietnam.

 The man also has a clean record.
 Plus, he had never been in jail before.
 Furthermore, another arrestee is a detective.
 He renders his services as a detective in the area of San Antonio.
 Simultaneously, we must not forget that some people were there only for recreation and eating.